Start9Labs/bitcoind-startos/docs/integrations/sparrow/guide.md

     ![Sparrow Server Setup](./assets/sparrow-server-setup2.png "Setup Your Bitcoin Server")

-4. From the Bitcoin Core service page in StartOS, click "Interfaces," and copy the `LAN Address` under **RPC Interface**.
+4. From your Bitcoin Core service page, click "Interfaces," and copy the `LAN Address` under **RPC Interface**.
 Paste this into Sparrow's "URL" field, removing the `http://` prefix, as Sparrow will not accept it.
 In the "Port" field, type `443`:

     ![Sparrow Server Setup](./assets/sparrow-server-setup3.png "Enter URL & Port")

     **Note**: Use port `8332` if you are using your `Tor Address`.

-5. Return to your server's Bitcoin Core service page again, and click "Properties" -> "RPC Username".
+5. Return to your Bitcoin Core service page again, and click "Properties" -> "RPC Username".
 Copy the Username using the button to the right:

     ![Bitcoin RPC Credentials](./assets/sparrow-server-setup4-rpc-user-pass.png "Copy Bitcoin RPC Username and Password")